 - We have made the requirements for key elements of the research more flexible, so that they can be confirmed in collaboration with the Modern Slavery PEC rather than being pre-fixed at the point of application.

 - We have an agreement in principle from the Home Office to share Duty to Notify referral data, redacted to protect personal details, subject to a data sharing agreement with the successful applicant.
+This data sharing agreement is for the Home Office to share Duty to Notify data with the successful team and not for the researchers to share their own data with the Home Office.
+The Home Office has already agreed to this in principle.

 In addition, the project can now be led by a charity registered in the UK with a focus on modern slavery, a UK higher education institution or an approved research organisation which is eligible to receive UKRI funding.